samuelmissonnier/HarpLaserArduinoQtV1/README.md

 A free project produced during our third year at epitech which aimed to produce a harp where the strings would be replaced by lasers.

-Operation is simple, once a laser beam is obstructed, an arduino board will detect the action and send a midi signal to computer software such as frutiloops studio
+Operation is simple, once a laser beam is obstructed, an arduino board will detect the action and send a midi signal to computer software such as frutiloops studio.

 ## How to use:

-- First of all install and start fl studio
+- First of all, install fl studio and arduino.

+- televerse the arduino program linkQtFlstudio in the arduino card.

 - Start the project with the executable LaserHarp.exe.

-- Select the manual mode or the automatic mode.
+- Select the automatic mode or the manual mode.

 ### Manual mode: